2021 Numerals Arrive In New York’s Times Square & Signal An End To 2020

 ABC7 stated that those in the area will have a chance to take photos with the iconic item outside in a safe, socially distanced space until noon on Wednesday.

-The numbers will then be lifted to the top of One Times Square, where they will remain in position until the Eve ball drop.
+The numbers will then be lifted to the top of One Times Square, where they will remain in position until the ball drop.

-PIX11 reported that fewer than 100 people will be invited to ring in 2021 in Times Square.
-Doctors, nurses, teachers, grocery store employees, and transit workers will be invited to enjoy the celebration in socially distant pens.
+PIX11 reported that fewer than 100 people will be present to ring in 2021 in Times Square.
+Doctors, nurses, teachers, grocery store employees, and transit workers will be invited to enjoy the celebration in socially distanced pens.

-“To make up the experience we have a new way to watch,” said Tim Thompkins with the Times Square Alliance.
+“To make up the experience we have a new way to watch,” said Tim Tompkins with the Times Square Alliance.
 “Besides broadcast TV, there is a New Year’s Eve app, which is interactive.
 You can even choose the camera angles.”

 The sign will be joined by the official Times Square ball, which will fall to just atop the 2021 fixture at the stroke of midnight.
 It is a geodesic sphere, 12 feet in diameter, and weighs 11,875 pounds.
-It is covered with a total of 2,688 Waterford Crystal triangles that vary in size said the official site of the legendary item.
-It is capable of displaying a palette of more than 16 million vibrant colors and billions of patterns that create a kaleidoscope of tones atop One Times Square.
+It is covered with a total of 2,688 Waterford Crystal triangles that vary in size, per the official Times Square website.
+The sphere is capable of displaying a palette of more than 16 million vibrant colors and billions of patterns that create a kaleidoscope of tones atop One Times Square.
 It is illuminated by 32,256 LEDs and each module contains 48 LEDs: 12 red, 12 blue, 12 green, and 12 white for a total of 8,064 of each color.

 The first New Year’s Eve ball lowering celebration atop One Times Square was in 1907.
-A permanent was unveiled at the top of One Times Square in 2008 where it remains throughout the year.
+A permanent one was unveiled in 2008 and remains there throughout the year.